 A cold weather day is a perfect day to enjoy a warm beverage and some yummy baked goodness!
 Living a vegan lifestyle (or simply trying to reduce the amount of eggs and dairy in your diet) certainly doesn’t mean you have to miss out!

 These days there are so many great swaps for recipes that call for the eggs, dairy, and honey used in many popular traditional recipes.
 The trick really comes down to knowing which substitute works best in each recipe.
 Let’s look at some simple vegan baking tips and substitutes.

 Vegan Egg Substitutes for Baking

 Eggs in baking recipes are typically used to help bind ingredients together, and to add moisture and lift.
-Luckily there are many egg-free options, to include off-the-shelf egg replacements such as Vegan Egg (Follow Your Heart), Bob’s Red Mill Egg Replacer, and Ener-G Egg Replacer.
+Luckily there are many egg-free options, including off-the-shelf egg replacements such as Vegan Egg (Follow Your Heart), Bob’s Red Mill Egg Replacer, and Ener-G Egg Replacer.